NamitJain4/COL215-Assignment-2/README.md

 - `make generate`: Compiles and runs the test case generator to create a random input
 - `make run`: Runs the gate placement optimization algorithm on the input
 - `make visualize`: Generates a visualization of the final placement
-- `make all`: Runs all the above commands in sequence
+- `make`: Runs all the above commands in sequence

 ## Quick Start